At a Glance - Volume of Prisms

 Find the volume of the prism.

 Find the mass of this enormous block of gold if the density of gold is 19.3 grams per cubic centimeter.
-One meter equals 100 centimeters.
+One meter equals 100 centimeters, and mass is volume times density.

 Find the volume of the oblique prism in cubic inches.